str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 4. **_vectorize.csv_**: data used during the vectorization warmup for Assignment 5

 ## Submission
 All submissions will be via Bonnie.
+Please also submit your **_decision_trees_submission.py_** to T-square.
-The Last Submission will be used for the Assignment grade.
+**Important:** The Last Submission will be used for the Assignment grade.

-enter `python submit.py` to send your submission file.
+You can enter `python submit.py` to send your submission file.
 It is recommended to run this command from a shell/command prompt as issues have been known while running inside select IDEs.

 ### Imports
 **NOTE:** We are only allowing four imports: __ future__.division, numpy, collections.Counter and time.
 We will be checking to see if any other libraries are used.
-You are not allowed to use any outside libraries especially for part 4 (challenge)
+You are not allowed to use any outside libraries especially for part 4 (challenge).
+Please remember that you should not change any function headers.

 ## The Assignment
 Classification is used widely in machine learning to figure out how to sort new data that comes through.
 You will build, train and test decision tree models to perform basic classification tasks.
 Students should understand how decision trees and random forests work.
 This will help you develop an intuition for how and why accuracy differs for training and testing data based on different parameters.

 ### Introduction
 For this assignment we're going to need an explicit way to make structured decisions.
-The `DecisionNode` class will used to represent a decision node as some atomic choice in a binary decision graph.
-It can represent a class label (i.e. a final decision) or a binary decision to guide the us through a flow-chart to arrive at a decision.
+The `DecisionNode` class will be used to represent a decision node as some atomic choice in a binary decision graph.
+It can represent a class label (i.e. a final decision) or a binary decision to guide us through a flow-chart to arrive at a decision.
 Note that in this representation 'True' values for a decision take us to the left.
 This choice is arbitrary, but this is used in the hint below.

 ---